This page provides a quick guide on transhipment procedures for those who wish to tranship goods via Singapore.

 For permit applications involving strategic goods, please indicate “Strategic Trade Scheme (STS)” under the Customs Procedure Code (CPC) field.

-Each permit application typically costs S$2.88.
-While you may charge service fees for applying permits on your client's behalf, you should clearly indicate the permit application cost of S$2.88 and segregate this costs from your fees.
+Please refer to Permits, Documentation and Other Fees for more information.
+While you may charge service fees for obtaining permits on your client’s behalf, you should clearly indicate the permit application cost and segregate this cost from your fees.

 Please present the goods with the printed copy of the customs permit, and supporting documents such as invoice, packing list, Bill of Lading or Air Waybill to the checkpoint officers at the entry and exit checkpoints for clearance.